rust-lang/prev.rust-lang.org/en-US/faq.md

 How can I try Rust easily?
 </a></h3>

 The easiest way to try Rust is through the [playpen](https://play.rust-lang.org/), an online app for writing and running Rust code.
-If you want to try Rust on your system, [install it](https://www.rust-lang.org/install.html) and go through the ["Learn Rust"](https://doc.rust-lang.org/stable/book/learn-rust.html) section of the book.
+If you want to try Rust on your system, [install it](https://www.rust-lang.org/install.html) and go through the [Guessing Game](https://doc.rust-lang.org/stable/book/guessing-game.html) tutorial in the book.

 <h3><a href="#how-do-i-get-help-with-rust-issues" name="how-do-i-get-help-with-rust-issues">
 How do I get help with Rust issues?